Federer beats Nadal to win 18th grand slam

 Huge implications

 Perhaps Nadal's five-hour semifinal win over Grigor Dimitrov drained the 30-year-old.
+He indeed hinted as much.

 Newly elected Hall of Famer Andy Roddick said last week the tussle might be the most important in men's grand slam history.
 If Nadal had prevailed, he'd have been only two majors shy of Federer.

-But now the gap has widened to four, maybe too much for Nadal to overcome even with his resurgence in Melbourne.
+But now the gap has widened to four, seemingly too much for Nadal to overcome even with his resurgence in Melbourne.

-Nadal is always one to dwell on the positive and he'll likely walk away from Melbourne in good spirits, despite Sunday's reverse.
+Nadal is always one to dwell on the positive and he said he'll walk away from Melbourne in good spirits, despite Sunday's reverse.

+"I believe that if I have my body in the right conditions, I can have a great year because I feel I am playing well," said Nadal, who was bidding for a first major since 2014.

 Whereas Federer dealt with the knee issue last year, most of Nadal's year was blighted by a wrist problem.